pelias/pelias/INSTALL.md

 #### Point in Polygon (PiP)
 [Point-in-Polygon (PiP) Service](https://github.com/pelias/pip-service) is used for accurate reverse geocoding queries.
 Given the latitude and longitude coordinates, PiP Service looks up whether the point is inside, outside, or on the boundary of a neighborhood, city, country, etc depending on granularity.

-Install the node modules for PiP Service in the API repository.
 Note that PiP Service requires [Who's on First](#whos-on-first) admin hierarchy data.
 Configure the Pelias API to use Point-in-Polygon by adding a section like this to `pelias.json` under `"api"`.
 ```bash
 {
 	"api": {